-The project does not involve collocation as it involves the establishment of a new telecommunications facility; however, the project does not preclude any future proposals for location at the site.
+The project does not involve collocation as it involves the establishment of a new telecommunications facility on top of an existing streetlight pole; however, the project does not preclude any future proposals for location at the site.

 2. Monopoles should not be sited to create visual clutter or negatively affect specific views.